Hannah3012/wireframing/README.md

 - **Saves Time and Reduces Rework**: Catching layout or feature issues early avoids costly fixes during development.
 - **Supports Agile Development**: Wireframes are quick to update, making them perfect for fast-paced iterations.

+**Example**:
+A team is building an e-commerce checkout flow.
+They start with a wireframe that outlines the layout: shipping info at the top, payment options in the middle, and order summary on the side.

+This wireframe:

+- Clarifies the vision so everyone agrees on the page structure before design or coding begins.
+- Guides the design by helping the UI designer decide where each element should go.
+- Improves communication by allowing the developer, designer, and product manager to review it together and suggest changes easily.
+- Saves time when a stakeholder notices that a gift card input field is missing—this gets fixed in minutes.
+- Supports Agile development by allowing the team to quickly revise the wireframe after feedback in the sprint review.

 ## Wireframing in Practice

 #### Scenario: